Every Road Leads Back to You: Background

-The concert
+The Concert

 The concert that appears in Every Road Leads Back to You was performed at the Key Club on the Sunset Strip in Los Angeles, California, on September 10, 2001 (one day before terrorist attacks in New York City).
-During the concert Newton and her band performed 21 song with five included in two medleys.
+During the concert Newton and her band performed 21 songs with five included in two medleys.
 Five songs originated from her Juice album ("Shot Full of Love", "Ride 'Em Cowboy", "The Sweetest Thing (I've Ever Known)", "Angel of the Morning", and "Queen of Hearts") while three were taken from Quiet Lies ("Love's Been a Little Hard On Me", "Break It To Me Gently" and "Love Sail Away").
 From the Old Flame album came four songs ("This Old Flame", "You Make Me Want To Make You Mine", "Cheap Love", and "Hurt").
 Two songs were taken from The Trouble With Angels (the title track and "Red Blooded American Girl") while another two derived from American Girl ("Night Time Without You" and "They Never Made It To Memphis").

 The concert also presented four new songs previously unrecorded by Newton.
 "Your Heart Is Showing" was presented as the opening number while the title track, "Every Road Leads Back to You", and "Love Is Still Alive and Well" were presented in the concert and also as a bonus studio tracks.
 The concert's closing track "It's Late" was performed as an a cappella encore.